LEARNAcademy/syllabus/rails_model/migrations.md

 #### Creating a new Rails app:

-First, we'll need to set up a brand new rails app, which we will call "user"
+First, we'll need to set up a brand new rails app, which we will call "migrations_practice"

 In our terminal, we will type the following commands:
 ```
-$ rails new test_app -d postgresql -T
+$ rails new migrations_practice -d postgresql -T
-$ cd test_app
+$ cd migrations_practice
 $ rails generate model User
 $ rails db:create
 $ rails server